EaseFilterSDK/CloudConnectDemo/README.md

 ![Amazon S3 settings](https://www.easefilter.com/images/AmazonS3Settings.PNG)

-## Connect Microsoft Azure Storage as second tier storage
+## Connect Microsoft Azure storage as second tier storage

 1. Get your connection string  from the Microsoft Azure Dashboard Portal site, by clicking on the link to the Dashboard website.
 2. Select AzureStorage cloud provider name.
 Click "Add Site" button to create a new site for the Azure storage connection.